Category:

 uptrip_ita_airways

-For many months, the integration between Lufthansa and ITA Airways has been progressing.
+Original post (September 23rd 2025): For many months, the integration between Lufthansa and ITA Airways has been progressing.
 This is also evident with Miles & More: Frequent flyers have long been able to earn points and qualifying points for their status on ITA flights.

-One area, however, remains pending – the Uptrip app.
+One area, however, remains pending: the Uptrip app.
 Users have been waiting for months for the integration.
 It is known that Uptrip is working on it.
 In an interview in May 2025, Uptrip explained that the delay is mainly due to the low priority of this feature compared to the general integration of ITA into Lufthansa’s system landscape.
 Since then, things have gone quiet.

 But that doesn’t necessarily mean much.
 True to Miles & More style, smaller updates are rarely announced far in advance or discussed with the community.
 That’s why it’s worth taking a look at which new Uptrip cards we might expect with ITA Airways.